jbemmel/srl-self-organizing/README.md

 ## EVPN based signalling for MultiHoming LAGs
 The agent listens for LLDP events from the SR Linux NDK, and populates a BGP Community set with encoded port and MAC information for each neighbor.
 It then configures a special control-plane-only IP VRF with a loopback ( == router ID ) to announce an RT5 IP Prefix route with the LLDP information.
-By listening for route count changes, each agent detects changes in LLDP communities, and updates its local MH configuration (Ethernet Segments with ESI).
+By listening for route count changes, each agent detects changes in LLDP communities (or IPv6 host routes with encoded LLDP data), and updates its local MH configuration (Ethernet Segments with ESI).

 Optionally, the agent could stop listening once all links are discovered, and/or one could disable BGP for the IP VRF.
 For this demo, the agent simply keeps listening indefinitely.